ICYMI: Digible recently launched our newest service offering - websites! Learn More >

-Website accessibility has been a hot topic in the apartment and multi-family housing industry for a while, and with the surge in the amount of people going online during the pandemic for essential information, work, education, training, entertainment, shopping for groceries, or seeking medical services, the need for accessibility has never been more vital.
+Website accessibility has been a hot topic in the apartment and multi-family housing industry for a while.
+With more future residents researching your property online and with virtual tour options, the need for accessibility and ensuring your apartment community’s website is ADA compliant, has never been more vital.

-Earlier this year, a WebAIM research report found that ADA violations on websites were very high.
+A WebAIM research report found that ADA violations on websites were very high.
 98.1% of the top 1,000,000 websites’ home pages that they audited had detectable WCAG 2.0 failures.
-We know that no tool can ever find 100% of accessibility errors, so this statistic definitely gets our attention.
+We know that no tool can ever find 100% of accessibility errors, so this statistic gets our attention.

 Is Your Apartment Website ADA Compliant?